argoproj/argo-cd/docs/user-guide/external-url.md

 # Add external URL

-You can add additional external links to Argo CD dashboard.
+You can add additional external links to ArgoCD dashboard.
 For example links monitoring pages or documentation instead of just ingress hosts or other apps.

 ArgoCD generates a clickable links to external pages for a resource based on per resource annotation.